juampamuc/book/src/examples/json.md

 The `number` and `boolean` cases use Rust's `str::parse` method to convert the parsed string to the appropriate Rust type.
-Every legal JSON number can be parsed directly into a Rust floating point number!
+Every legal JSON number can be parsed directly into a Rust floating-point number!

 We run `parse_value` on the parse result to finish the conversion.